JetBrains/mps-coderules/docs/content/example-lambdacalc-ext.md

 This relation `subsumed(B, A)` can be read as: _“type B is subsumed by type A”_  that means _“type B is less polymorphic than type A”_.
 A minor note is that directions of `subsumed` and `dsk` relations are opposite, so where `dsk(A, B)` holds, there `subsumed(B, A)` holds.

-Although `dsk` and `subsumed` behave in the same way, there're some important differences between theoretical treatment of this relation and its implementation in Code Rules.
+Although `dsk` and `subsumed` behave in the same way, there're some important differences between theoretical treatment of this relation and its implementation in Coderules.
-Formal definition of a `dsk` needs to take into account some details, which in the case of `subsumed` are handled by Code Rules.
+Formal definition of a `dsk` needs to take into account some details, which in the case of `subsumed` are handled by Coderules.
-For example, tracking variable names to avoid invalid cyclic substitutions (that is, to perform _occurs check_), that in Code Rules is done during unification.  <!-- **TODO** something else? -->
+For example, tracking variable names to avoid invalid cyclic substitutions (that is, to perform _occurs check_), that in Coderules is done during unification.  <!-- **TODO** something else? -->
-So Code Rules can actually reduce the burden lying on a developer implementing a typesystem and trying to closely follow its theoretical treatment.
+So Coderules can actually reduce the burden lying on a developer implementing a typesystem and trying to closely follow its theoretical treatment.

 Subsumption proceeds by pattern matching on types in question.
 As we computing a relation between polymorphic (i.e. universal) types, the most important rules are concerned, of course, with universal quantifiers.